 - What would it look like if you put yourself first instead of making everyone and everything else a priority?

-- When is the last time you spent time immersed in nature?
+- When was the last time you spent time immersed in nature?

-Now, make a commitment to yourself to find happiness in each day.
+Commit yourself to finding happiness in each day.
 Use this list to get started: